Explained: The Factors that Affect Stock Prices

 Some other examples of events that can impact the stock market are:

 It’s only natural that where humans are involved, psychological factors are likely to creep in and the stock market is no exception.

 Market sentiment is one of the biggest influencers when it comes to stock prices — it’s effectively a collective belief that the landscape of the market will change, which causes traders to act different, thus, influencing the change that they pre-empted.

 Market sentiment can cause prices to rise or fall dramatically in a small period of time, since traders are likely to follow a market trend when it begins.

 Inflation, interest rates, economic growth and unemployment can all affect the stock market significantly, since they all can denote the economic health of a nation.
 When the world’s economies are stronger, consumers tend to have surplus capital that they can use to make purchases of goods or services.
 This means that companies will receive greater custom and subsequently, boast a higher stock value.

 Releases of economic data are periodic, like the Non-Farms Payroll for example, which is a report on the United States’ unemployment rates.
 Periodic events like this one are typically plotted in an economic calendar, which includes a multitude of events that could affect your investment in the stock market.

-By trading on an online platform like Skilling, for example, and also using an economic calendar, you will be able to plan ahead for events that could affect the stock market and speculate on the value of your trades, to decide how best you can react to fluctuations in value.
+By trading on an online platform like Skilling or CMC Markets Trading platform, for example, and also using an economic calendar, you will be able to plan ahead for events that could affect the stock market and speculate on the value of your trades, to decide how best you can react to fluctuations in value.